Interview taken with Ambika P.

 America?

-In fact the culture in Nepal US
+In fact the culture in Nepal is also heterogeneous,

 Is there a cultural divide between Nepali